gambitproject/gambit/doc/pyapi.rst

-When a game's representation is in extensive form, these solvers default to using the version of the algorithm which operates on the extensive game, where available, and returns a list of :py:class:`gambit.MixedBehavProfile` objects.
+When a game's representation is in extensive form, these solvers default to using the version of the algorithm which operates on the extensive game, where available, and returns a list of :py:class:`gambit.MixedBehaviorProfile` objects.
 This can be overridden when calling :py:meth:`solve` via the ``use_strategic`` parameter::

   In [1]: g = gambit.Game.read_game("e02.efg")